List of Alien vs. Predator characters

-This article is a list of characters and actors from the Alien vs. Predator franchise spanning two films: Alien vs. Predator (2004) and Aliens vs. Predator: Requiem (2007).
-These films brought together the fictional storylines and creatures of the Alien and Predator science fiction franchises, serving as sequels to the two Predator films and prequels to the four Alien films, since Ellen Ripley does not appear in them.
-Although the creatures had previously been crossed-over in other media such as comic books and video games, these films represented the first time that they had appeared together in feature films.
+This article is a list of characters from the Alien vs. Predator franchise spanning numerous comic books and video games, and two films: Alien vs. Predator (2004) and Aliens vs. Predator: Requiem (2007), bringing together the fictional storylines and creatures of the Alien and Predator science fiction franchises.

-Lance Henriksen was the only previous actor from either the Alien or Predator films to appear in one of the crossover films.
+Lance Henriksen was the only previous actor from either the Alien or Predator films to appear in the crossover franchise.
 Henriksen had portrayed the android Bishop in Aliens (1986) and a man claiming to be the android's creator in Alien 3 (1992).
-He returned to the franchise for Alien vs. Predator to portray billionaire and self-taught engineer Charles Bishop Weyland, the original founder and CEO of Weyland Industries (also known as Weyland Corporation).
+He returned to the franchise for the film Alien vs. Predator (2004) to portray billionaire and self-taught engineer Charles Bishop Weyland, the original founder and CEO of Weyland Industries (also known as Weyland Corporation), and the video game Aliens vs. Predator (2010) to voice future Weyland-Yutani CEO Karl Bishop Weyland.
+The Predator film The Predator (2018) also connects the franchises, with Breanna Watkins cast as Aliens character Newt Jorden, and Françoise Yip reprising her Requiem role as Cullen Yutani.

+Introduced in comic books

+Dark Horse Comics published various lines in the franchise starring the character of Machiko Noguchi.
+The Fire and Stone (2014–2015) and Life and Death (2016–2017) series crosses over the continuities of Alien vs. Predator and Prometheus with graphic novel sequels, following the characters Elden, Francis, Galgo, Angela, and Ahab.
+Marvel Comics acquired the comic book rights to the Alien vs. Predator franchise in 2020, introducing a new alien hunter named Theta.